 Vinification and aging are deftly tailored to the specific characteristics of each parcel in order to best preserve the character of the fruit and the nuances of each block.
 The cellar master manages the aging to harmoniously integrate the characteristics of each barrel with every individual lot.

-In 1997, the winery for Dominus Estate in Napa Valley was completed.
-Designed by the Swiss architects Herzog & de Meuron, it has acquired the moniker ‘the stealth winery’ as its low profile seems to dissolve into its surroundings, an intentional effect, underscoring the importance of the vineyard in the production of a fine wine.
+In 1997, Swiss architects Herzog & de Meuron designed the winery for Dominus Estate.
+Lying low amongst the vines, it seems to dissolve into its surroundings, an intentional effect, underscoring the importance of the vineyard in the production of a great wine.

 In 2002, Herzog & de Meuron created a modern refectory in the heart of the plateau of Pomerol at La Fleur-Pétrus.
-Seamlessly fused with an existing building, the concrete and glass structure serves as a central locus of all of the JP Moueix vineyard activities during harvest, and affords the Director of Properties and his team to closely follow the work in the vineyard throughout the year.
-The center of strategic operations in more ways than one, the refectory hosts all harvest meals and celebrations, as well as special events year-round.
+Seamlessly fused with an existing classical building, the concrete and glass structure serves as a central locus of all of the Jean-Pierre Moueix vineyard activities during harvest, and affords the Director of Properties and his team close supervision of vineyard work throughout the year.
+The center of strategic operations in more ways than one, the refectory welcomes all harvest meals and celebrations, as well as special events year round.

-Click here to view a map of the Ets.
-Jean-Pierre Moueix family vineyards in Pomerol and Saint-Emilion.
+Click here to view a map of the Jean-Pierre Moueix family vineyards in Pomerol and Saint-Emilion.